psimion/SuppData_Metazoa_2017/README.md

 this file corresponds to the concatenation of the entire dataset (1719 gene alignements).

 **supermatrix_90sp_136618pos_heterop60.puz**
-This file corresponds to the removal of the 60% most heteropecileous sites.
+Dataset after the removal of the 60% most heteropecileous sites.

 **supermatrix_90sp_102464pos_heterop70.puz**
-This file corresponds to the removal of the 70% most heteropecileous sites.
+Dataset after the removal of the 70% most heteropecileous sites.

 **supermatrix_90sp_268032pos_dayhoff6.phy**
-This file corresponds to the dayhoff6 recoding of our dataset (constant sites were removed).
+Dayhoff6 recoding of our dataset (constant sites were removed).
 You probably want to remove the first line of this file when using other softwares than PhyloBayes.

 **partition_401632pos_1719genes.part**
-This file is a partitionning scheme corresponding to the boundaries of the 1719 genes.
+Partitionning scheme corresponding to the boundaries of the 1719 genes.

+**supermatrix_whelan2015_81006pos_NoDemo.phy**
+Dataset from Whelan et al. 2016 in which demosponges have been removed.

+**supermatrix_whelan2015_81006pos_NoDemoCalcHomo.phy**
+Dataset from Whelan et al. 2016 in which all sponges except hexactinellides have been removed.

+**partition_whelan2015_81006pos.part**
+Partitionning scheme corresponding to the boundaries of the 251 genes from Whelan et al. 2016.

 ## Trees